AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 1. Make sure the file uploaded.

-### Task 1 - Draft your content
+### Task 1: Draft your content

-Let's create a project report using the Market Analysis you've already gathered.
-Then, we can edit this file to get the content we need for our report.
+In this task, you will use Copilot in Word to create a project report from an existing Market Analysis document, then refine and rewrite sections to make the content professional and engaging.

 1. Navigate back to [M365 Copilot](https://m365.cloud.microsoft/apps/?auth=2).